atsaloli/cicd/jenkins/README.md

 - [Troubleshooting](#troubleshooting)

-Note: in the following tutorial, `alpha.gitlabtutorial.org` was the hostname of my server.
+In the following tutorial, `alpha.gitlabtutorial.org` was the hostname of my server.

 ## Set up Infrastructure